 16 “And I will pray the Father, and He will give you another Helper, that He may abide with you forever–

-Because Aaron feared the people, he granted their evil request and fashioned a molded calf for them from the gold he had collected from them.
-Consequently, God’s wrath burned hot against the people and His presence departed from their camp (Exo.
+Because Aaron feared the people, he granted their evil request and fashioned a molded calf from the gold he had collected from them.
+Consequently, God’s wrath burned hot against the people, and His presence departed from their camp (Exo.
 33:3).

 When Moses saw that God’s presence had left the camp of Israel, he took his tent and set it up outside, far from the camp.
 Having left the camp of Israel, God was pleased to dwell in the camp of Moses.
 Therefore, the tent of Moses became the tabernacle of meeting where the people went out to seek God (Exo.
 33:7-11).

 In Moses’ tent or the tabernacle of meeting, the Scripture records that God spoke to him face to face as a man speaks to his friend (Exo.
 33:11).

 God’s awesome presence or glory in Moses’ tent was visible to all the people, and that was why everyone who sought God went outside the camp to meet with God at Moses’ tent.